DrFoxPlague/CS-Homework/CS 112/README.md

 # CS 112 - CS Foundations
-Covering basic topics with C++ programming.
+Covered basic topics as an intro to C++.